Last Updated October 27, 2021

 What Is A Property Manager

 A property manager is a company or someone who manages the day-to-day details of running a rental property.
-If you own rental property, you would typically hire a property manager if you are unwilling or unable to manage your property yourself.
+Property owners would typically hire a property manager if you are unwilling or unable to manage your property yourself.

 What Do Property Managers Do?